fast-af/developer-portal-starter/developer-portal/for-developers/custom-integration/setup/authenticate.md

 ## Authenticating Calls to Fast

-When sending an API request to Fast, you will need to include your API Access Token and your App ID in the Headers of your call
+When sending an API request to Fast, you will need to include your API Access Token and your Fast App ID in the Headers of your call.

 ```html
 X-Fast-App: <app_id> X-Fast-App-Auth: <access_token></access_token></app_id>